ofenerci/ArduinoProjects/README.md

 ArduinoProjects
 ===============

-This a a page for Arduino Projects in Turkish and English
+This a a page for Arduino Projects in Turkish and English for high school robotics competition.